Work : Hathernware and hosiery

 Hathern Station Brick and Terra Cotta Company plaster shop in late 1920s.
 Old Hathern In Pictures page 46

-This company was founded in 1874 by brothers George and James Hodson next to the railway in Sutton Bonnington and became Hathernware Limited.
+Founded in 1874 by brothers George and James Hodson next to Hathern Station hence the name, later Hathernware Limited.
 Back centre are P. "Abb" Thompson and Mr. Gamble.
 On left are "Sparrow" Price and Mr. Warren

 Fuller and Hambly 1932